JuliaImages/juliaimages.github.io/docs/src/install.md

 ensuring that you can load and display images.

 !!! note
-    People in some regions such as China might fail installing/precompiling `Images` due to poor network status.
+    People in some regions such as China might fail to install/precompile `Images` due to poor network status.
 Using proxy/VPN that has stable connection to Amazon S3 and Github can solve this issue.

 ## Loading your first image